 Who We Are

 Founded in 1929, the Lake County Fair Association is a 501(c) (3) non-profit organization that manages year-round operations of the Lake County Fairgrounds and Event Center, a multi-purpose exposition, conference, festival and special event venue.
-Located on 160 acres in Grayslake, Illinois and featuring the largest Expo Hall between Milwaukee and Chicago, the Lake County Fairgrounds and Event Center hosts thousands of visitors every year.
+Located in Grayslake, Illinois and featuring the largest Expo Hall between Milwaukee and Chicago, the Lake County Fairgrounds and Event Center hosts thousands of visitors every year.
 Our events -- which include the annual Lake County Fair, in addition to RV shows, boat shows, car shows, monthly antiques and collectibles shows, fun runs, corporate, social and fundraising events -- all contribute to the economic vitality and growth of Lake County.
 Each summer, the iconic Lake County Fair celebrates our agricultural traditions in a family-friendly community gathering.

 The mission of the Lake County Fair Association shall be the preservation of the past, promotion of the future, and education on the future of agriculture, horticulture, mechanical arts, rural and domestic economy of the Lake County Community.

 The Lake County Fair Association will hold and promote a county fair each year to serve as its primary means to achieve its mission.
 The focus of the county fair is to showcase the talents of the youth in the community by providing means to educate, exhibit and compete in various livestock and other projects in which youth are involved.
 The Association will also use the county fair to highlight the heritage of the county, and its ties to agriculture, industry, and business.

 The Lake County Fair Association shall also host and promote various events throughout the year that will aid in sustaining the Fair Association.
 It will use its own Board Members, as well as volunteers from community organizations, and individuals to make up the necessary manpower and expertise that is needed to insure the Fair Association fulfills its mission.